-If you’ve noticed signs in your child that concern or confuse you, talking to the teacher is a good first step.
+If you’ve noticed signs in your child that concern or confuse you, talking with the teacher is a good first step.
 Sharing information can give you a better idea of what’s going on.

 But the relationship doesn’t stop there.
 The teacher is an important partner in getting answers and finding the best ways to help your child thrive.
-Together you can explore strategies to use in class and at home.
-And you can talk about other ways to support your child at school.
+Together you can explore strategies to use in class and at home, and other ways to support your child at school.

 Learn why it’s important to engage and partner with the teacher, and how to do it.